ketankartoza/qgis-gea-plugin/docs/src/user/guide/gea-reforestation-tool.md

 ## How to use the time slider?

-You can user the time slider for Historical Landsat Imagery as well as for Recent Nicfi Imagery.
+You can use the time slider for Historical Landsat Imagery as well as for Recent NICFI Imagery.

 ### Use time slider for Historical Landsat Imagery